OpenEvalProject/evals/manuscripts/elife-55729/v1/manuscript.md

 DA transients were evoked by brief light pulse (0.6–0.8 ms) through an optical fiber (200 µm/0.22 NA) connected to a 470 nm LED (2 mW; ThorLabs) delivered every 2 min.
 Data were collected with a modified electrochemical headstage (CB-7B/EC retrofit with 5 MΩ resistor) using a Multiclamp 700B amplifier (Molecular Devices) after being low-pass filtered at 10 kHz and digitized at 100 kHz using custom-written software in Igor Pro named VIGOR (Bock and Shin, 2018; Bock, 2018) running mafPC software (Xu-Friedman, 2019).
 Decay time constants were obtained with a single exponential fit of the derivative of the falling phase of DA transient curve.

-## Fluorescent imaging
+### Fluorescent imaging

 Calcium was measured in dopamine neuron axons of the medial dorsal striatum using the GCaMP6f mouse bred with the DAT-Cre mouse, or with viral injection of CRE-dependent jGCaMP7f into the SNc of DAT-cre mice.
 These data were combined in the results.
 All calcium imaging experiments were performed in the presence of atropine (30 nM), sulpiride (1 µM), hexamethonium chloride (200 µM), and CGP55845 (200 nM).
 A white light LED (Thorlabs; SOLIS-3C) was used in combination with a GFP filter set.
 A photodiode (New Focus) was mounted on the top port of the Olympus BX-51WI microscope.

-## Immunohistochemistry, clearing, confocal imaging, and neural reconstructions
+### Immunohistochemistry, clearing, confocal imaging, and neural reconstructions

 After electrophysiology or imaging, slices were fixed overnight in 4% paraformaldehyde (PFA) diluted in phosphate buffer (PB, 0.1M, pH 7.6).
 Slices were subsequently stored in PB until immunostaining and cleared using a modified CUBIC protocol, chosen because it does not quench endogenous fluorescence (Susaki et al., 2015).
 For the immunostaining/CUBIC clearing, all steps were performed at room temperature on a shaker plate.
 Slices were placed in CUBIC reagent 1 for 1–2 days, washed in PB 3 × 1 hour each, placed in blocking solution (0.5% fish gelatin (MilliporeSigma) in PB) for 3 hours.
 Slices were directly placed in streptavidin-Cy5 conjugate at a concentration of 1:1000 in PB for 2–3 days.
 Slices were washed 3 times for 2 hr each and were then placed in CUBIC reagent two overnight.
 Slices were mounted on slides in reagent two in frame-seal incubation chambers (Bio-Rad SLF0601) and coverslipped (#2 glass).
 Slices were imaged through 20×, 0.8 nA and 5×, 0.3 nA objectives on an LSM 800 confocal microscope (Zeiss), and taken as tiled z-stacks using Zen Blue software in the NINDS light imaging facility.

 Main axons were reconstructed and measured using Simple Neurite Tracer in FIJI (Longair et al., 2011).
 Of axons with a positively identified soma, the majority were found in the substantia nigra pars compacta, with some found in the ventral tegmental area.
 Striatal axons were reconstructed using Neurolucida (MBF bioscience).

-## Drugs
+### Drugs

 All salts and all drugs not otherwise stated were from MilliporeSigma.
 Fluo5F and Alexa594 (Life Technologies), gabazine, d-AP5, hexamethonium chloride, oxotremorine M, GABA, and muscimol, were dissolved in deionized water.
 Sulpiride, quinpirole, picrotoxin, CGP55845 (Tocris), NBQX, and diazepam were dissolved in DMSO.
 Atropine was dissolved in DMSO and then diluted 1:10 in deionized water.

-## Quantification and statistical analysis
+### Quantification and statistical analysis

 Analysis was conducted in Igor Pro and Prism 8 (GraphPad).
-Data in text are reported as mean (x-) ± SEM for parametric or median (x~) for non-parametric data.
+Data in text are reported as mean ($x-$) ± SEM for parametric or median ($x~$) for non-parametric data.
 Error bars on graphs are indicated as ± SEM.
 Box plots show medians, 25 and 75% (boxes) percentiles, and 10 and 90% (whiskers) percentiles.
 For parametric data, t-tests were used for two-group comparison, and ANOVA tests were used for more than two group comparisons, followed by a Bonferonni or Šidák post-hoc test for analysis of multiple comparisons.
 For non-parametric data sets, Mann-Whitney U tests were used to compare two groups while the Kruskal-Wallis test was used to compare more than two groups.
 For linear regression analysis, the Straight Line analysis function was used in Prism, and an extra sum-of-squares F test was performed to determine significant differences in slope between data sets on the same plot, and to determine whether a line or exponential decay model fits the data better.
 For exponential fits, the One Phase Decay analysis function in Prism was used to fit a standard curve.